A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that a major Starfleet hero dies in this installment and adult fans have been known to be driven to tears by the scene (spoiler: in subsequent Star Trek novelizations he's brought back to life, for about the 100th time).
+Parents need to know that a major Starfleet hero dies in in Star Trek: Generations, and adult fans have been known to be driven to tears by the scene (spoiler: in subsequent Star Trek novelizations he's brought back to life, for about the 100th time).
 There are ray-gun space battles, explosions, and ship crashes.
 The computerized Mr. Data utters a PG swear word in his struggle with simulated emotions and tries alcohol.

 What's the story?

 STAR TREK: GENERATIONS came to theaters as a bridge between the Star Trek movies starring the classic TV cast and a set of new movie blockbusters continuing with the (younger) Next Generation cast.
 In the 23rd century, the retired Capt.
 James T. Kirk (William Shatner) is a guest at the ceremonial first voyage of a new starship Enterprise when a dangerous deep-space energy field shears off part of the hull, taking Kirk with it.
 Seven decades later the crew of a later Enterprise encounters an alien mad scientist (Malcolm McDowell) conspiring with renegade Klingons and blowing up whole star systems in a personal mission to conjure up that same energy field, which serves as a gateway to a timeless, dream-state of existence where wishes and yearnings can come true.
 Consequently, stalwart 24th-century Enterprise Capt.
 Jean-Luc Picard (Patrick Stewart) comes face to face with the legendary, long-lost Kirk.